walt-port/prod-e/README.md

 ## ⚠️ Known Issues and Resolutions

-During deployment, we encountered and resolved the following issues:
+During deployment and testing, we encountered and resolved the following issues:

 1. **RDS DB Subnet Group Requirement**: AWS requires RDS instances to have subnet groups spanning at least two AZs, even for single-AZ database deployments.
 We resolved this by adding a second private subnet in us-west-2b.

 2. **PostgreSQL Reserved Words**: 'admin' is a reserved word in PostgreSQL and cannot be used as a master username.
 We changed this to 'dbadmin'.

+3. **Test Environment Isolation**: Initial test failures occurred due to shared state between tests.
+We resolved this by implementing proper test isolation using Jest's `beforeEach` and `afterEach` hooks, ensuring each test starts with a clean state.

+4. **Mock Database Connections**: Tests were failing intermittently due to improper mocking of PostgreSQL connections.
+We fixed this by implementing a more robust mocking strategy that properly handles connection states and error scenarios.